My partner won’t go to counselling, what should I do?

 - Take responsibility for your part

 You are 50% of this couple.
 Sure, your partner is not perfect, but neither are you.
 If you do your part; take responsibility, heal your wounds, learn communication skills and shift your energy input to the relationship, you can change a lot.
 Yes, ideally you would go to therapy together, but there is another way.
-I coach women to transform their relationships by guiding them to bring out the best in themselves and their partners.
-There is so much you can do without needing him to be involved.
+I coach individuals to transform their relationships by guiding them to bring out the best in themselves and their partners.
+There is so much you can do without needing the,m to be involved.

 I know that being in the position of having an unwilling partner is not a nice place to be.
 You want to feel like you are both invested in making this work.